top of page

 Some of the better known beaches are La Piscina (The Swimming Pool), Las Machas (The Clams), Playa Blanca (White Beach) and El Chuncho (The Owl).
 The place in addition enjoys a year-roundmediterranean climate.

-Boiler is a port city and commune in the Copiapó Province of the Atacama Region in northern Chili.
-It has an excellent harbor, protected by breakwaters, being the port city for the productive mining district centering on Copiapo to which it is connected by the first railroad constructed in Chile.
+Caldera is a port city and commune in the Copiapó Province of the Atacama Region in northern Chile.
+It has an excellent harbor, protected by breakwaters, being the port city for the productive mining district centering on Copiapó to which it is connected by the first railroad constructed in Chile.

-In 1687, Englishman Edward davis reached the Bahia Inglesa Beach 6 km (4 mi) south of Caldera.
-In 1840, William wheelwright of the Pacific Steam Navigation Company visited the region of Caldera.
+In 1687, Englishman Edward Davis reached the Playa Bahia Inglesa 6 km (4 mi) south of Caldera.
+In 1840, William Wheelwright of the Pacific Steam Navigation Company visited the region of Caldera.
 On his proposal the first railway was created in the year of 1851 from Caldera to Copiapó.
-Its inauguration was on Christmas day in 1851.
+Its inauguration was on Christmas Day in 1851.
 Caldera became an important port for the exportation of minerals.
 The city itself was officially founded on 23 September 1850.

 The city has been struck by earthquakes and tsunamis several times the major ones being that of 1868, 1877 and 1922.
-During the 1891 Chilean Civil War, Caldera Bay outside the city became the site of the Battle of Caldera Bay where torpedo boats loyal to Manuel Balmaceda sunk the rebel ironclad White Whitewashed.
+During the 1891 Chilean Civil War, Caldera Bay outside the city became the site of the Battle of Caldera Bay where torpedo boats loyal to Manuel Balmaceda sunk the rebel ironclad Blanco Encalada.

-The site has been declared a protected area ("Nature Sanctuary").
+The site has been declared a protected area ("Santuario de la Naturaleza").

-Pan de Azúcar National Park is a national park of Chili.
+Pan de Azúcar National Park is a national park of Chile.
 The park straddles the border between the Antofagasta Region and the Atacama Region.
-Its name, Pan de Azúcar National Park, means "sugar loaf national park".
+Its name, Parque Nacional Pan de Azúcar, means "sugar loaf national park".

 — Sendero Mirador Máximo Villaflor;